Dancing dogs, opera singers, street dancers…the Britain's Got Talent winners list is a mixed bunch.

 The band - Michael Auger, Richard Hadfield, Jamie Lambert, Matthew Pagan and Thomas J Redgrave – released their debut album in 2014 after winning the show, and it reached number 1 in the UK chart.

-They followed it up with a big money deal for a second record - Act Two - which reached number two in the UK charts last year.
+They followed it up with a big money deal for a second record - Act Two - which gave another strong performance, reaching number two in the UK charts.

-In 2016, Richard Hadfrield dramatically quit the group, but the remaining four members have continued and released their latest album Home in 2017, featuring a mix of stage and pop classics.
+In 2016, Richard Hadfield dramatically quit the group, but the remaining four members have continued and released their latest album Home in 2017, featuring a mix of stage and pop classics.

 The show's second dog act to storm to victory had their win undermined by post-show controversy as viewers complained they had been 'duped' by their performance in the final.